-Creating new web journeys for a £50 million brand campaign
+Creating new journeys to support a £50 million brand launch

 The launch of the new EE rebrand saw the business go from selling mobile phones and data to a vast range of consumer electronics and services.
 The business needed a new journey to direct marketing traffic to and to convey the new direction of the brand.